stuzenz/flutter-with-devenv.sh/README.md

 1. Run the App with F5 in debugging:

 If everything is set up correctly, your app should launch in the emulator, and you should see a screen with your changes

+## What this envionment gives you

+Android toolchain installed, you're in a good position for Flutter development.
+Here's a breakdown of what this means:

+Toolchain components:
+    - Android SDK
+    - Android SDK Command-line Tools
+    - Platform-tools
+    - Build-tools
+Benefits of your setup:
+    - Lighter weight than full Android Studio
+    - Sufficient for most Flutter development tasks
+    - Allows command-line operations for Android-related tasks What you can do:
+    - Develop Flutter apps
+    - Build Android APKs
+    - Use Android emulators (if installed separately)
+    - Perform Android debugging via command line Potential limitations:
+    - No graphical interface for Android SDK management
+    - Manual updates of Android SDK components
+    - Lack of integrated Android-specific IDE features Recommended additional tools:
+    - VS Code with Flutter and Dart extensions

+This environment is perfect for a more lightweight development environment.
+Just ensure you keep your toolchain updated regularly to maintain compatibility with the latest Flutter versions.